 Calcium and Vitamin D

 Calcium is the most abundant mineral in the body, most of which is found in bone.
 Calcium-rich foods include milk and dairy products (yogurt, cheese, cottage cheese), vegetables (such as Chinese cabbage, kale, and broccoli), and fortified foods (such as some orange juice, tofu, and cereals).
-It is best to get calcium from food, but if you do not get always get enough, a calcium supplement is an excellent way to fill in the gap.
+Adult women ages 19-50 need about 1,000 mg of calcium per day.
+It is best to get calcium from food, but if you struggle to get enough, a high-quality calcium supplement is an excellent way to fill in the gap.

 Inositols are B-vitamin-like nutrients that occur naturally in whole grains, beans, nuts, and fruits, and are also made in the body.
 Studies have shown that inositols support healthy hormone levels and ovarian health, which may be beneficial in promoting a healthy menstrual cycle.
 Inositol also promotes egg quality in women trying to conceive.
 While inositols are found in small amounts in food, some women may choose to take inositol as a supplement.
 Supplements can be a convenient way to ensure you are getting the dose of inositol that is right for you.

-During this time of your life, you generally have higher iron needs because of the blood loss that occurs during your monthly menstrual cycle.
-For women having a regular menstrual cycle, iron requirements are about 18 mg a day.
+During your 20s, 30s, and 40s, you generally have higher iron needs because of the blood loss that occurs during your monthly menstrual cycle.
+For women having a regular menstrual cycle, iron requirements are 18 mg a day.
 Good sources of iron include beef, turkey, chicken, fish, beans, legumes, spinach, tofu, and iron-fortified cereals.
 Women’s multivitamins and prenatal vitamins are also good sources of iron.

 One final note is that during pregnancy, iron needs increase during the second and third trimesters.
 This is due to an increase in blood volume to supply oxygen to the growing baby.
 Pregnant women should aim to get at least 27 mg of iron from their diet and a prenatal vitamin.

 If you are getting most of your iron from vegetarian sources, be sure to include a good source of vitamin C at the same time.
 Vitamin C increases the absorption of vegetarian sources of iron.
-For example, top your spinach salad with red peppers, tomatoes and broccoli, or strawberries and feta.
+For example, top your spinach salad with red peppers, tomatoes and broccoli, or strawberries.
 Add balsamic or citrus vinaigrette, and you’ve got an iron-rich vegetarian dish.